husio/lith/docs/source/api.rst

 General error
 ^^^^^^^^^^^^^

-If error response is caused by any other, non validation related issue, general error schema is used to format the response payload.
+If error response is caused by a non validation related issue, general error schema is used to format the response payload.

 .. code-block:: json